2024PaperCode/Location-planning-of-flexible-distribution-network/README.md

   2、The solution accuracy is generally set to 1e-7, but in order to accelerate the calculation in the paper, we set the solution accuracy to 1e-4.
-It should be noted that the accuracy of 1e-4 roughly meets the accuracy requirements, and the optimal gap between the two is very small , for example, for IEEE 33 bus system, the value is 78.34 when the accuracy is 1e-4 and 78.10 when the accuracy is 1e-7, so the two can be approximately considered equal.
+It should be noted that the accuracy of 1e-4 roughly meets the accuracy requirements, and the optimal gap between the two is very small , for example, for IEEE 33 bus system, the value is 78.34 when the accuracy is 1e-4 and 78.10 when the accuracy is 1e-7, the optimal gap between the two is approximately 0.3%.
+So the two can be approximately considered equal.

   3、For Case 1, Case 3, Case 4 and Case 5, this paper adopts the **graph decomposition technique**, i.e., instead of treating the system as an integrated 66-bus system, it is regarded as two 33-bus systems.
 Each system has its own OPF, and communication between systems is carried out via SOPs or PRFCs (or treated as a virtual "wire").